What is H.A.N.D.S.SM?

 Where can I find a H.A.N.D.S.SM program in my area?

-How do I bring a H.A.N.D.S.SM program to my area?
+How do I host or have a H.A.N.D.S.SM program brought to my area?

 Talk to your state school nurse association or your district school nurse supervisor about sponsoring H.A.N.D.S.SM It is generally presented to at least 50 school nurses in a large conference room.
-Click here to request more information from NASN.
+Read more about hosting.